-Indifference and selfishness are such native instincts, that we have to be drilled for years before we learn to do the least act of self-denial.
+Indifference and selfishness are such native instincts, that we need years of drilling to do the least act of self-denial.

 I snore through the pain of others, and wake for my own.
 The racked soul emits a shriek which is pitched too high for our dinned ears to hear.
 The disciples slumber on in Gethsemane.